-management structure for every insurance undertaking, irrespective of the size, business model and whatever essential characteristics.
+Furthermore, it seems that insurance regulation has a twofold approach to corporate governance issues: on the one side, it endorses criteria traditionally adopted in the European context; on the other side, it enacts specific rules and procedures that already characterize the corporate governance in the banking sector.
+European insurance regulation should aim to create a more flexible corporate governance structure, with particular emphasis to the additional duties of the board of directors or to the risk-management requirements established in the Level III Guidelines.
+In both cases, they do not seem to fully endorse the proportionality principle, since they require a 'one size fits all' riskmanagement structure for every insurance undertaking, irrespective of the size, business model and whatever essential characteristics.
 A possible explanation is that European insurance regulation aims to adopt a strict regulatory framework for these aspects, believing that they deserve particular attention because of their crucial role in enhancing corporate governance.
 This approach can be useful for fostering corporate governance culture, although procedures can sometimes be either too broad or too narrow tools for any undertaking.